Minerals, Rocks, Gemstones, Crystals - What's the Difference?

 Rock versus stone - although used somewhat interchangeably, the Oxford English Dictionary (OED), defines rock as "A large rugged mass of hard mineral material or stone."
 Examples: Plymouth Rock, Ayers Rock, The Rock of Gibraltar or a generic "large rock formation."
 The OED defines stone as "A piece of rock or hard mineral substance of a small or moderate size."
 The word "rocks" can be substituted for "stones."

 Crystal - You've certainly heard plenty about them.
 But what exactly are crystals?
 According to Walter Schumann's Gemstones of the World, crystal is a uniform body with geometric crystal lattice.
 Snowflakes, diamonds and table salt are examples of large crystals.
 Varying lattice structures and their chemical components result in varying physical properties of the crystals and gemstones made of crystal.
 Crystals can be found in rocks since crystal is a mineral and rocks can be made of more than one mineral.
-The mineral-based crystal we are discussing here is not to be confused with crystal glass (lead crystal) products manufactured and sold by companies such as Swarovski and Preciosa.
+The mineral-based crystal we are discussing here is not to be confused with crystal glass (lead crystal) products manufactured and sold by companies such as Crystal Passions and Preciosa.

 Gemstone - This one has a rather imprecise definition.
 Basically, it's just about any mineral, crystal or semi-precious stone that has been cut and polished and used for jewelry.
 Because of that, there are more than two hundred gemstones in use.